a0921313520/F1-M5-WEB-CODE/README.md

 ### Key Points:

--   Redux and Zustand coexist, with Redux primarily for centralized use.
+-   Redux and Zustand coexist, with Redux primarily for Central-Payment use.
--   Both Less and Sass are installed, with Less mainly for compatibility with antd styles.
+-   RWD
--   RWD supported with Tailwind CSS.
+-   Tailwind CSS.
--   next-i18next does not support SSG, using [this solution](https://locize.com/blog/next-i18n-static/).
+-   next-i18next does not support next export, using [this solution](https://locize.com/blog/next-i18n-static/).

 ## Key Scripts Overview